-Another popular technique where the potter carves through the glaze layers to reveal the clay body below.
-This form of abstract, high-contrast art that isn’t too hard to achieve.
+Another popular technique is where the potter carves through the glaze layers to reveal the clay body below.
+This form of abstract, high-contrast art isn’t too hard to achieve.
 Just apply one or more underglaze layers to a wet or leather hard pottery piece and wait for the Underglaze to Dry and carve with Sgraffito and Detailing Tools carving tools.
 You can also use other caving tools to create your own unique design.

 If you are applying more than one color, let the underglaze dry before you apply another coat.
 Don’t let your pottery become bone-dry because you will not be able to carve in it.
 The best time to start carving is when pottery is leather-dry.